clydebarrow/esphome-docs-hugo/content/components/ezo_pmp.md

 {{< note >}}
 This component will not be directly controllable in the Home Assistant front-end automatically because Home Assistant doesn't have support for pumps.
 In order to control the pump from the frontend you will need to use templates to offer access to the actions you need.
-Please see [ezo-pmp-ha-config](#ezo-pmp-ha-config).
+Please see [Home Assistant Configuration](#ezo-pmp-ha-config).

 {{< /note >}}
 {{< img src="ezo-pmp.jpg" alt="Image" width="80.0%" class="center" >}}